The Art Nouveau Saint Jean de Montmartre, a feat of metal architecture

 The smallness of the plot and the location of the crypt, 10m below street level, led Baudot to add 26 reinforcement pillars to anchor the building 12m deep into the ground.

-He added an interior metal gallery running all around the edifice to prevent any movement of the structure.
+He also strengthened the structure with reinforced cement and bricks and added an interior metal gallery that runs all around the edifice to prevent any movement of the structure.

-The church’s distinctive red brick facade is adorned with geometrical mosaics, and the porch framed with two bronze angels.
+It also boasts a wealth of unusual Art Nouveau decorative features produced by the best artists of the time, such as the red brick facade adorned with geometrical mosaics and the porch framed with two bronze angels.

 The silversmith Goudji created the baptismal font using stone, bronze, silver and jasper.

 The nave and chancel reinforced cement walls were plastered and adorned with impressive murals and canvasses.

 The Chapelle de la Vierge was decorated after WWI with a mural depicting the marriage of a Soldier of the Great War.